RobotnikAutomation/robotnik_charge/README.md

 #### Charge action
 1. If the robot has safety laser, change to the mode during action**(Still pending to be implemented)**
 2. Send dock goal with offset.
-3. Once dock is compleated, send move goal.
+3. Once dock is completed, send move goal.
-4. Once move is compleated, activate relay.
+4. Once move is completed, activate relay.
 5. Wait for charge detected.
 6. If not charging, move backwards and repeat.
-7. If all tries are compleated, wait forced to 10s.
-8. If not charging, move backwards and abort.
+7. If all tries are completed, move backwards and abort.

 If during the process there is any failure, the action is aborted.